Shadows of black hole surrounded by anisotropic fluid in Rastall theory

-We have investigated how the size and apparent shape of the black hole is distorted due to the Rastall parameter by analyzing unstable circular orbits, i.e., we have studied the effect of the rotation and Rastall parameters on the shape of the shadow of a rotating Rastall black hole.
-Based on a detailed analysis of the photon regions of the Rotating Rastall spacetime, we have derived an analytical formula for the shadows of such black holes.
-We took the particular case of surrounding quintessence field of state parameter $(-1\leq \omega_s\leq -1/3)$ which may behave as a different effective surrounding field of state parameter $\omega_{eff}$, owing to the non-zero Rastall coupling.
-It is found that the spin parameter ($a$) and Rastall coupling parameter play opposite role in casting the shadow of rotating black hole.
-For a small value of $\psi$, the effect of spin is dominated, while for a large value of $\psi$ the spin effect subsided.
-The spin parameter is effectively shifting the shadow to the right side in the celestial coordinate frame, while $\psi$ making the shadow oblate.
-Interestingly, the size of a shadow increases with the Rastall parameter $\psi$ as well as with $N_s$, for a given value of rotational parameter $a$, in the rotating Rastall black hole resulting in a larger shadow than in the Kerr black hole.
-The deformation of a shadow is characterized by the observable $\delta_s$ which decreases monotonically with Rastall parameter $\psi$.
-We have also found that the size of the shadow changes significantly for a fixed rotation parameter as a function of the $\psi$ and so with $N_s$.
-Interestingly, for a fixed values of parameters $a$ and $N_s$, shadows of the rotating Rastall black hole are deformed concentric circles with right border becoming significantly more oblate with an increase in the parameter $\psi$ and also the shadow becomes larger (cf. Fig. \ref{fig2}).
-A similar effect is seen while increasing $N_s$ with a given $a$ and $\psi$ depicted in the Fig. \ref{fig3}.
+The rotating Rastall black hole (\ref{RotMet}) is not asymptotically flat for suitable choices of parameters and a cosmological horizon naturally arises due to surrounding matter.
+This prevent to consider a static observer at arbitrary large distance, and compel to restrict it within the region enclosed by event and cosmological horizons.
+With this setup, we study the black hole shadow observed by an observer at radial coordinate $r_O$, such that $r_+< r_O<r_q$.
+We have investigated how the size and apparent shape of the black hole shadow is changed due to the Rastall parameter by analyzing unstable orbits.
+Although, the black hole solution is mathematically complicated, we could derive analytical formulas for the shadows of such black holes.
+We consider the particular case of surrounding anisotropic fluid of state parameter $(-1\leq \omega_s\leq -1/3)$.
+It is found that the spin parameter and Rastall coupling parameter play significantly different roles in casting the shadow of rotating black hole.
+The spin parameter is effectively shifting the shadow to the right side in the celestial coordinate frame and sufficiently high values cause a dent on the left side of shadow.
+Whereas, for suitably higher values of $\psi$ and increasing $N_s$ the rotating black hole shadow become apparently more symmetric along the rotational axes.
+Furthermore, the size of shadow decreases with increasing Rastall parameter $\psi$ as well as with $N_s$, i.e., for a given value of rotational parameter $a$, the rotating Rastall black hole leads to a smaller shadow than the Kerr black hole.